 Maintenance and replacement may also be needed for solar panels.
 Even though the panels are made from durable materials, they are still fragile and can be broken.
 Extreme physical pressure may break a panel and necessitate replacement.
 The panel can be replaced without replacing the whole system as long as the parts are compatible.
 Also, solar panels are usually placed in clear areas and need minimal maintenance, but providing general maintenance may help prolong their lifespan.
 Make sure that they are not covered with shade to let them perform at their most efficient.
 Shade affects their efficiency and keeps the panels from absorbing sunlight.
 Make sure that the solar panels are performing at their expected performance by monitoring their indicators.
 An inconsistency may need the attention of the manufacturer to check on your solar panels.

-While the estimated lifespan of a solar panel is around 25 to 30 years, how long a solar panel lasts will still depend on how you care for it.
 With the high cost of setting up, this investment is expected to last a long time to offset the cost of setup and help manage the electricity consumption of the user.

 Interested in getting exact prices for the cost solar for your home?
 Get competitive solar quotes from qualified, trusted installers in your area.
 To see an estimate for how much you could expect to save and how much a solar system would cost, try our solar calculator.